synergy-design-system/synergy-design-system/packages/components/CHARTING_README.md

 pnpm add @synergy-design-system/components
 ```

+The chart component is shipped as a **separate entrypoint** for all packages and framework wrappers to avoid bundling the echarts dependency unless it is actually needed.

 > **Note:** `echarts` is a **required peer dependency** and must be installed separately:
 >
 > ```bash